justynasowinska/react_native_navigation_transition_direction/README.md

 # React Native - Change Navigation Direction

-This repository ilustrates how to change animation direction for custom screens with [react-navigation](https://reactnavigation.org/) librabry.
+This repository illustrates how to change animation direction in React Native for custom screens with [react-navigation](https://reactnavigation.org/) library.

 Explanation with examples can be found in the blog post (will add link later)